-Telephone Directory directory keeps telephone of people sorted on their names o that names can be searched.
+Telephone Directory – A telephone directory keeps telephone numbers of people sorted on their names so that names can be searched.

-Dictionary keeps words in alphabetical order so that searching of any word becomes easy.
+Dictionary – A dictionary keeps words in alphabetical order so that searching of any word becomes easy.

-Sorting at scale can be accomplished via MapReduce frameworks such as Hadoop, Hadoop Streaming, MJob and Spark which generally operate on data records consisting of key-value pairs.
-These frameworks when run in default mode (by specifying either a mapper, a reducer, or both depending on what needs to be accomplished) will generate a partial order sort, whereby the reducer output will be a lot of (partition) files each of which contains key-value records that are sorted within each partition file based on the key.
+Sorting at scale can be accomplished via MapReduce frameworks such as Hadoop, Hadoop Streaming, MRJob and Spark all of which generally operate on data records consisting of key-value pairs.
+These frameworks, when run in default mode (by specifying either a mapper, a reducer, or both depending on what needs to be accomplished), will generate a partial order sort, whereby the reducer output will be a lot of (partition) files each of which contains key-value records that are sorted within each partition file based on the key.
 But there is no sort order between records in different partition files (see Figure 3).
 This is the default behavior for MapReduce frameworks such as Hadoop, Hadoop Streaming and MrJob; Spark works a little differently and will be discussed separately later.
 Sometimes it is desirable to have all data records sorted by a specified key (i.e., different to a partial order sort), across partition boundaries (see Figure 2).
 This can be accomplished relatively easily using these MapReduce frameworks.
 But to do so one needs to be familiar with some core concepts and design patterns.
-This paper introduces the building blocks for total sorting in the following MapReduce frameworks: Hadoop StreamingMrJoband Spark.
+This paper introduces the building blocks for total sorting in the following MapReduce frameworks: Hadoop Streaming, MrJob, and Spark.
 Numerous complete working examples are also provided to demonstrate the key design patterns in total order sorts.
 Python is used as the language for driving all three MapReduce frameworks.

 Keywords: total order sort at scale, sorting in Hadoop, MapReduce, Spark